Elected to Division Two 1897. Resigned 1900

 - (v) Keith Ellis (HFK Research Associate)

-Modern crests are the property of Luton Town FC.
+Crests are the property of Luton Town FC.
+My thanks to Matthew Reynolds for crest information 2005-15.